-The NERC management system for administering and processing research grants and training awards includes two classification sections:
+The NERC management system for administering and processing research grants and training awards includes a four-part section to accommodate a science classification.

-Classification of Proposal - this comprises three parts and accommodates a science classification which is NERC-wide and spans the whole range of Earth system science supported by Council, both in the academic community and within NERC's research centres.
+The classification scheme is NERC-wide and spans the whole range of Earth System Science supported by Council, both in the academic community and within NERC's Research Centres.
+NERC can only accept proposals that have been fully completed, including all relevant parts of the classification section.

 Environmental & Natural Resource Issues (ENRI)